USE OF PERSONAL INFORMATION

 The personal information we use is obtained from credit reference agencies.
 Wherever possible, this information is processed on an anonymised basis.

-From time to time, we may send you information regarding our products and/or services that we think may be of interest to you where we have your agreement.
+From time to time, we may send you information regarding our products and/or services or those from carefully selected third parties, such as lenders and brokers, which we think may be of interest to you where we have your agreement.
 You opt to receive this information by letter, telephone, SMS and / or email.

 If, at any time, you prefer not to receive further communications from us in any or all forms (except in connection with information, products or services that you specifically request), you will have the ability to unsubscribe from such communications by means of a link provided in every e-mail that is sent to you by us or by contacting us.
 To unsubscribe from such communications by SMS, reply 'STOP' to the SMS.